reactor/reactor-core/README.md

 ## What's more in it ?

 "Operator Fusion" (flow optimizers), health state observers, helpers to build custom reactive components, bounded queue generator, hash-wheel timer, converters from/to Java 9 Flow, Publisher and Java 8 CompletableFuture.
-The `reactor-addons` repository contains a `reactor-test` project with test features like the [`StepVerifier`](http://projectreactor.io/docs/test/release/api/index.html?reactor/test/StepVerifier.html).
+The repository contains a `reactor-test` project with test features like the [`StepVerifier`](http://projectreactor.io/docs/test/release/api/index.html?reactor/test/StepVerifier.html).

 -------------------------------------